amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

   * if the common code is only repeated twice but it is a ton of lines of code, go ahead and extract

 ## Sources
 1. Fowler, Martin and Beck, Kent.
 Refactoring: Improving the Design of Existing Code.
 Addison-Wesley, 1999.
+2. Martin, Robert.
+Clean Code: A Handbook of Agile Software Craftsmanship.
+Prentice Hall, 2009.
+3. Bloch, Joshua.
+Effective Java.
+Pearson Education, 2018.
+4. McConnell, Steve.
+Code Complete: A Practical Handbook of Software Construction.
+2004.
+5. Martin, Robert.
+Clean Architecture: A Craftsman's Guide to Software Structure and Design.
+Prentice Hall, 2018.